Date & Time: September 15, 16 & 17, 2017. Arrive Friday to setup camp, events start 0900 Saturday and conclude 1800 Sunday.

 Cost: $100 per person

->

-> Equipment Required: Warm to cold weather outdoors clothing for wet and dry conditions, and waterproof, insulated hiker boots.
+Equipment Required: Warm to cold weather outdoors clothing for wet and dry conditions, and waterproof, insulated hiker boots.
 Also mandatory: sleeping bag, sleeping pad or cot.
 Also bring any other personal outdoor gear and toiletries you require.
-Recommended: knife, binoculars and camera.
+Recommended: knife, binoculars and camera, tent or camping hammock.

->

-> Campfires: Campfires will be permitted in designated fire rings..
+Campfires: Campfires will be permitted in designated fire rings..

 Let’s have some fun!
 That’s what this class is meant for.
 We’ll pitch camps, make fires, share tales and enjoy the warm days and brisk nights of the Maritime woods in September.
 On Saturday we’ll start the day tracking wildlife and spend the afternoon carving camp essentials.
 On Sunday we’ll experiment with some bush cookery and test the pros and cons of various cooking methods: spit cooking, cooking with hot stones, cooking coals and ash and more.
 We’ll also explore the making of traps to get food with basic materials.
 Nights will be relaxed around the fire with lots of opportunity for sharing and stories.
 Things to expect this weekend are: